Candidate and job searcher FAQ

-You’re not going to like this answer, but we’re not going to pretend there is one!
+You’re not going to like this answer, but we’re not going to pretend there is one.
 It really does depend on the urgency involved in hiring someone and the stage of the process you’re at.
-Typically for us, for a candidate who has just completed their final interview, an offer is usually made inside 7-days.
+Typically, for a candidate who has just completed their final interview, an offer is usually made inside 7-days.

 What to ask in a job interview?